An Introduction to horse anatomy. A brown Clydesdale horse with parts of the body marked

 The Anatomy of the Horse Hind End: The Horse’s Powerhouse

-Alright, let’s take a look at the hind end now.
+Alright, let’s take a look at the back legs now.
 If the front end is like the steering wheel of a car, the back end is the engine.
 It’s big, muscular, and built for power.

 An Introduction to horse anatomy.
 A brown Clydesdale horse with parts of the body marked

-From the stifle, we move down to the tibia, which we often call the gaskin.
-Below that is the hock joint, which works like a human ankle.
-The hock is one of the most important joints in the horse’s hind legs, allowing them to flex and push off the ground when they’re moving.
+From the stifle, we move down to the tibia , which we often call the gaskin .
+Below that is the hock joint , which works like a human ankle.
+The hock is one of the most important joints in the legs of a sport horse, allowing them to flex and push off the ground when they’re moving.

 An Introduction to horse anatomy.
 A brown Clydesdale horse with its gaskin and hock marked